palacaze/gentoo-nanopi-r4s/readme.md

 ```
 ## Installing the stage 3

-We will prepare the root FS to be installed on the SD Card.
+We will now prepare the root FS to be installed on the SD Card.
 Only the bare minimum will be performed in the chroot to setup the system.
 The remainder will be done once the system is up and running on the real hardware.

 ### Mounting the SD card rootfs partition